NyxBinary/nyxbinary.github.io/README.md

 ### Deploying on GitHub Pages

 Time to host the site on GitHub pages!
+Following this method will allow you to easily rebuild and deploy your site with any future changes.
+This is the beauty of this method, deploying static sites with distributed version control makes for a super easy workflow.

 1. Push the git repository you made on your local machine to GitHub.
 	- Note that it is not longer possible to use terminal git without using SSH keys, it is recommended you use git built into an IDE or [GitHub Desktop](https://desktop.github.com/) to do so.